RhubarbPHP/Module.Stem/docs/collections.md

 	// Sorted by balance ascending followed by surname descending.
 	```

+## Grouping

+Group a collection by calling `addGroup` with the name of the column to
+group on.
+Iterating over the collection will return only one model per
+group.
+The content of the other columns is indeterminate and might
+vary from repository to repository.
+In most cases however the column
+being selected for is the group column itself.

 ## Finding Models

 Within a collection, filtered or not, you can search for a model with a particular unique identifier by